-CEO Pay Mix
+CEO and Other NEO Pay Mix

-Executive compensation is linked strongly to the performance of the business, with a majority of annual target compensation being variable and atrisk.
-In 2022, 88% of the total target compensation for the CEO was at-risk, as shown in the graphic below.
+Executive compensation is linked strongly to the performance of the business, with a majority of annual target compensation being variable and at-risk.
+In 2023, 93% of the total target compensation for the CEO was at-risk and 85% of the total target compensation for all other NEOs was at-risk, each as shown in the graphics below.
 The Compensation Committee considers compensation to be at risk if it is subject to operating performance, or if its value depends on stock price appreciation.